 If you can’t find a job and your resumes all seem to disappear into a dark abyss as soon as you hit “submit,” chances are that’s exactly what’s happening.
 A generic resume containing no tailored keywords will more than likely be filtered out or lost by the applicant tracking system (ATS) and never seen by the hiring manager.

-Pro tip: When tailoring your resume, you might find that the jobs you’re applying for aren’t quite the right fit for your skills and qualifications, which could be why you’re not getting interviews.
-If you’re interested in becoming a better fit (ex: you’re changing careers), consider adding certifications to your resume.
+It’s possible that when tailoring your resume, you’ll find the jobs you’re applying for aren’t quite the right fit for your skills and qualifications, which could be why you’re not getting interviews.

 Your resume may be getting past the ATS but getting thrown out by the recruiter or hiring manager.
 The solution is to add more attention-grabbing details.